livepeer/LIPs/LIPs/LIP-1.md

 If the type of the LIP is informational or meta, the LIP can be designated as "Final" if there are no remaining technical objections.
 Some LIPs (such as this one) are meant to be continually updated in the future and will remain in the "Draft" stage.
 If the type of the LIP is standard track, the LIP is presented and discussed at a core developer meeting.

-If the participants of the core developer meeting do not voice any technical objections, the LIP is designated as "Accepted" and planned for immediate adoption.
+If the participants of the core developer meeting do not voice any technical objections, the LIP is designated as "Accepted" and planned for immediate implementation and adoption.
 If there are technical objections such that immediate adoption of the LIP is infeasible without additional changes to the LIP, the LIP remains in the "Draft" stage and may be reconsidered after further changes in additional core developer meetings.
 If there are technical objections such that the immediate adoption of the LIP is infeasbile such that the LIP cannot be included in the next schedule protocol upgrade (perhaps for the sake of limiting complexity in one particular upgrade), it is designated as "Deferred" and may be reconsidered for a future protocol upgrade.
 If there are technical objections such that the LIP would not be reconsidered for any future prtoocol upgrades, the LIP is designated as "Rejected".

 After an implementation for the LIP is complete, it is set to be included in a scheduled protocol upgrade.
-Once the protocol upgrade is complete, the LIP is designated as
+Once the protocol upgrade is complete, the LIP is designated as "Final".
-"Final".

 ### LIP Formats and Templates